phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 To sum it up:

-  * use `Phoenix.Component` to compartmentalize/reuse markup
+  * use `Phoenix.Component` for code organization and reusing markup
-  * use `Phoenix.LiveComponent` to compartmentalize state, markup, and events
+  * use `Phoenix.LiveComponent` for sharing state, markup, and events between LiveViews
-  * use nested `Phoenix.LiveView` to compartmentalize state, markup, events, and error isolation
+  * use nested `Phoenix.LiveView` to compartmentalize state, markup, and events (with error isolation)

 ## Guides